Ukiyo-e Prints

 Quoted from: The Writings of Lafcadio Hearn, by Lafcadio Hearn and Elizabeth Bisland, published by Houghton Mifflin, 1922, p.
 241

 Hearn lists 32 kinds of dragonflies.
-One of the more interesting - from my point of view - is number 15, the "Ki-yamma [基山 or きやま] (goblin dragon-fly).
-Also called 'Ki-Emma' - 'Emma' or 'Yemma,' being the name of the King of Death and Judge of the Souls." #17 is the ghost dragonfly or Yurei-tombo (幽霊蜻蛉 or ゆうれいとんぼ).
+One of the more interesting - from my point of view - is number 15, the "Ki-yamma [基山] (goblin dragon-fly).
+Also called 'Ki-Emma' - 'Emma' or 'Yemma,' being the name of the King of Death and Judge of the Souls." #17 is the ghost dragonfly or Yurei-tombo (幽霊蜻蛉).
 Hearn's #18 is "Kané-tsuké-tombō, O-haguro-tombō.
 Either name refers to the preparation formerly used to blacken the teeth of married women, and might be freely rendered as 'tooth-blackening dragon-fly.' " [As I live and learn, another reference to tooth blackening.
 For more go to our entry on ohaguro.]
 Hearn continued: "Kané wo tsukéru signified to apply, or, more literally, to wear the stuff: thus the appellation kané-tsuké-tombō might be interpreted as 'the kané-stained dragon-fly.'
 The wings of the insect are half-black, and look as if they had been partly dipped in ink." #20 is the Yanagi-jorō (やなぎじょうろう?) or spirit - or lady - of the weeping willow dragonfly. (p.
 245) During the Festival of the Dead children are forbidden from disturbing dragonflies since they are the steeds of deceased souls. (p.
 247)

 There are long established conventions, according to Hearn, for painting and poetry. "...for example, the nightingale should be mentioned, or portrayed, with the plum-tree; the sparrow, with the bamboo; the cuckoo, with the moon; frogs, with rain; the butterfly, with flowers; the bat, with the willow-tree.
 Every Japanese child knows something about these regulations.
 Now, it so happens that no such relations have been clearly fixed for the dragon-fly in tanka-poetry..." (pp. 251-2) Hearn notes that the dragonfly is limited to certain types of poetry and is almost never mention in love poems because it is such a silent creature.
 This noiselessness also sets it apart in tanka from insects such as crickets.
 Haiku is another story altogether and Hearn gives numerous examples.
-Hearn also notes references to angel-like wings or its ability to reverse directions in a flash which gives us the modern Japanese word for somersault: Tonbogaeri (蜻蛉返り or とんぼがえり) which the author calls dragon-fly-turning. (p.
+Hearn also notes references to angel-like wings or its ability to reverse directions in a flash which gives us the modern Japanese word for somersault: Tonbogaeri (蜻蛉返り) which the author calls dragon-fly-turning. (p.
 259)

 Now I get it: Below is a detail from a Kiyochika print series entitle '100 Victories 100 Laughs' (百撰百笑) in which the artist pours forth with the most scathing ridicule of the Chinese during the Sino-Japanese War.
 Here the dapper and superior Japanese character is portrayed by a dragonfly pointing a pistol at a distraught, sobbing Chinese pig (?) which is also beset by three Western bees.
 Remember the dragonfly was considered a symbol of Japan.